guillermobt/laravel-fullcalendar/readme.md

 # About this fork

-This fork fixes an issue with the Agenda views in which all the events where showing up scheduled at 00:00 hours
+This fork fixes an issue with the Agenda views in which all the events were showing up scheduled at 00:00 hours.

 # Laravel 5 Full Calendar Helper